simplexity-lab/SPECTRE/README.md

 More details can be seen in other parts of this repository.

 # Paper
-Lu, Chengjie, et al. "Search-Based Selection and Prioritization of Test Scenarios for Autonomous Driving Systems."
-International Symposium on Search Based Software Engineering.
-Springer, Cham, 2021.
+Lu C., Zhang H., Yue T., Ali S. (2021) Search-Based Selection and Prioritization of Test Scenarios for Autonomous Driving Systems.
+In: O'Reilly UM., Devroey X. (eds) Search-Based Software Engineering.
+SSBSE 2021.
+Lecture Notes in Computer Science, vol 12914.
+Springer, Cham. https://doi.org/10.1007/978-3-030-88106-1_4